AntonBiryukovUofC/RayTracerFortran/README.md

 2. READDATA() needs adapting for Ray Tracer travel times
 3. Figure out what INTERPLAYER routine does
 4. Fix PROPOSAL_SDRT() for ray tracing
+5. Hard-code or always set IDIP == 0
+6. Ask Jan about this:
+`prjmh_temper_rf.f90:1812:17:

+ 213 FORMAT(a23,I,F8.4)
+                 1
+Error: Nonnegative width required in format string at (1)`

+7. DGELSS -- gives undefined reference error in `prjmh_temper_rf.f90`